 How To Recover Files After System Restore on Any Windows Version

-The first step you need to take to recover files after system restore on any Windows version is to download an adequate program that allows you to do just that.
-The internet is filled with software that specializes in data recovery, meaning that you have got a lot of choices.
+The first step you need to take to recover files after system restore on any Windows version is to download a capable data recovery software application.
 Below are the programs we recommend the most, as they’ve proven themselves to be some of the best data recovery software we’ve encountered during our tests.

 Option A: Disk Drill for Windows

-Disk Drill is a well-known program in the data recovery world, which gained its fame due to its reliability, affordable pricing, and powerful recovery capabilities.
+Disk Drill is a well-known program in the data recovery world.
+It has become known for its reliability, affordable pricing, and powerful recovery capabilities.
 The program’s free version allows you to recover up to 500 MB worth of files, no matter which version of Windows you’re using.
-Disk Drill also has a user-friendly interface, allowing you to get a hold of the application in a snap.
+Disk Drill also has a user-friendly interface, making it suitable even for complete novices with no technical skills.

 To recover files after system restore with Disk Drill, you need to: